CNBC Europe: Simulcasts outside Europe

-All of CNBC Europe's live programming is broadcast in their entirety in the U.S. on CNBC World and Squawk Box Europe and Street Signs are shown on CNBC Asia.
+All of CNBC Europe's live programming is broadcast in their entirety in the U.S. on CNBC World and Europe Early Edition and Squawk Box Europe are shown on CNBC Asia.

 The CNBC Europe ticker is seen on CNBC World but not on CNBC Asia and CNBC U.S.

 Presenters

 Current anchors and correspondents

 Staff are based in London unless otherwise stated.